This post may contain affiliate links. Please read my disclosure policy.

 We’re always looking for easy shortcuts here at SRFD.
-If you’re in a hurry and need to cut some time, try using pre-rolled refrigerator pie crust.
-You can also use canned pie filling in place of the fresh blueberry sauce.
+If you’re in a hurry and need to cut some time, try using pre-rolled refrigerated pie crust.
+You can also use canned blueberry pie filling in place of the fresh blueberry sauce.
 Follow our recipe directions and enjoy!

 Thanks for PINNING!